 From one of the biggest villages to two of the smallest.
 Old and New Small Village live up to their names in every possible way.
-Located on either side of the Karpenisiotis River, they ooze quaintness.
-It’s worth walking the 1.5km between the villages to feel their connection with nature.
-In the old village, there is a Folk Museum and a fantasic view from the church of Agios Sostis that will whet your appetite to spend the rest of the afernoon in a taverna.
+Located either side of the Karpenisiotis River, they ooze quaintness.
+It’s worth walking the 1.5km between the villages to feel their connection.
+In the old village, there is a Folk Museum and a fantastic view from the church of Agios Sostis that will whet your appetite to spend the rest of the afternoon in a taverna.
 Look out for the wild boar stifado (with stewed onions), cockerel in red sauce and other succulent slow-cooked meat dishes, as well as homemade pies.
 And leave room for the orange pie (portokalopita).
 It’s delicious.

 Proussos stands out for its nearby monastery and gorge.
-The Monastery of Panagia Prousiotissa (or Proussos Monastery) isn’t just historically interesting – with records confirming its existence since at least the 12th century but local lore saying it was built in the 9th century around a hidden icon of the Virgin Mary and, centuries later, serving as a revolutionary refuge in the battle against the Ottomans and Nazis – but its location is sublime.
+The Monastery of Panagia Prousiotissa (or Proussos Monastery) isn’t just historically interesting but its location is sublime.
+Records confirm its existence since at least the 12th century, but local lore says the first monastery here was built in the 9th century to house a hidden icon of the Virgin Mary.
+Centuries later, it served as a revolutionary refuge in the battle against the Ottomans and Nazis.
 Built on the side of a ravine, it looks onto a grand-scale landscape of fir trees and mountains.
 Nearby begins the path up the narrow stretch of the gorge, towards the Black Cave.

 Practically hidden within the green hillside, at an altitude of 800m, Tornos is cute-as-can-be in its own right and the starting point for many an adventure.
 There are well-marked walking paths from here, taking you into the mountains or along riverside paths.
 You’ll find a number of waterfalls near the village and, a little further away on the Krikeliotis River, the Panta Vrechi (Always Raining) waterfalls, a magical sight for anyone lucky enough to hike there.